-Desired Dispatch Point (DDP) means the control signal, expressed in megawatts, transmitted to direct the output, consumption, or demand reduction level of each Generator Asset, Dispatchable Asset Related Demand, or Demand Response Resource dispatched by the ISO in accordance with the asset’s Offer Data.
+Desired Dispatch Point (DDP) means the control signal, expressed in megawatts, transmitted to direct the output, consumption, or demand reduction level of each Generator Asset, Dispatchable Asset Related Demand, Demand Response Resource, or Demand Response Distributed Energy Resource Aggregation dispatched by the ISO in accordance with the asset’s Offer Data.

+Deviation Cost is the amount, in dollars, that must be paid to a Market Participant each time the Market Participant’s Demand Response Distributed Energy Resource Aggregation is scheduled or dispatched in the New England Markets to reduce demand and/or provide additional energy injection.

-Dispatch Instruction means directions given by the ISO to Market Participants, which may include instructions to start up, shut down, raise or lower generation, curtail or restore loads from Demand Response Resources, change External Transactions, or change the status or consumption of a Dispatchable Asset Related Demand in accordance with the Supply Offer, Demand Bid, or Demand Reduction Offer parameters.
+Dispatch Instruction means directions given by the ISO to Market Participants, which may include instructions to start up, shut down, raise or lower generation, curtail or restore loads from Demand Response Resources or Demand Response Distributed Energy Resource Aggregations, change External Transactions, or change the status or consumption of a Dispatchable Asset Related Demand in accordance with the Supply Offer, Demand Bid, Demand Reduction Offer or Baseline Deviation Offer parameters.
 Such instructions may also require a change to the operation of a Pool Transmission Facility.
 Such instructions are given through either electronic or verbal means.

-Dispatchable Resource is any Generator Asset, Dispatchable Asset Related Demand, Demand Response Resource, or, with respect to the Regulation Market only, Alternative Technology Regulation Resource, that, during the course of normal operation, is capable of receiving and responding to electronic Dispatch Instructions in accordance with the parameters contained in the Resource’s Supply Offer, Demand Bid, Demand Reduction Offer or Regulation Service Offer.
+Dispatchable Resource is any Generator Asset, Dispatchable Asset Related Demand, Demand Response Resource, Demand Response Distributed Energy Resource Aggregation, or, with respect to the Regulation Market only, Alternative Technology Regulation Resource, that, during the course of normal operation, is capable of receiving and responding to electronic Dispatch Instructions in accordance with the parameters contained in the Resource’s Supply Offer, Demand Bid, Demand Reduction Offer ,Regulation Service Offer or Baseline Deviation Offer.
 A Resource that is normally classified as a Dispatchable Resource remains a Dispatchable Resource when it is temporarily not capable of receiving and responding to electronic Dispatch Instructions.

+Distributed Energy Resource (DER) is any resource located on the distribution system, any subsystem thereof or behind a customer meter that is capable of providing energy injection, energy withdrawal, regulation, or demand reduction.

+Distributed Energy Resource Aggregation (DERA) is an aggregation of Distributed Energy Resources that is registered under Section III.6.7 and is described in additional detail in Section III.6.

+Distributed Energy Resource Aggregator (DER Aggregator) is a Market Participant that aggregates one or more Distributed Energy Resources for participation in a Distributed Energy Resource Aggregation and serves as the Lead Market Participant for a Distributed Energy Resource Aggregation.

-Economic Dispatch Point is the output, reduction, or consumption level to which a Resource would have been dispatched, based on the Resource’s Supply Offer, Demand Reduction Offeror Demand Bid and the Real-Time Price, and taking account of any operating limits, had the ISO not dispatched the Resource to another Desired Dispatch Point.
+Economic Dispatch Point is the output, reduction, or consumption level to which a Resource would have been dispatched, based on the Resource’s Supply Offer, Demand Reduction Offer, Baseline Deviation Offer or Demand Bid and the Real-Time Price, and taking account of any operating limits, had the ISO not dispatched the Resource to another Desired Dispatch Point.

-Effective Offer is the Supply Offer, Demand Reduction Offer, or Demand Bid that is used for NCPC calculation purposes as specified in Section III.F.1(a).
+Effective Offer is the Supply Offer, Demand Reduction Offer, Baseline Deviation Offer, or Demand Bid that is used for NCPC calculation purposes as specified in Section III.F.1(a).

+Fast Start Demand Response Distributed Energy Resource Aggregation is a Distributed Energy Resource Aggregation that meets the following criteria: (i) Minimum Deviation Time does not exceed one hour; (ii) Minimum Time Between Deviations does not exceed one hour; (iii) Demand Response Distributed Energy Resource Aggregation Start-Up Time plus Demand Response Distributed Energy Resource Aggregation Notification Time does not exceed 30 minutes; (iv) has personnel available to respond to Dispatch Instructions or has automatic remote response capability; and (v) is capable of receiving and acknowledging a Dispatch Instruction electronically.